Homology reveals significant anisotropy in the cosmic microwave background: Introduction

-Extending these studies, in this paper, we examine specific sectors of the CMB temperature maps with a view to test the tenet of statistical isotropy, via tools that find basis in purely topological notions arising from homology \citep{munkres1984,edelsbrunner2010,pranavThesis,pranav2017} and its hierarchical extension persistent homology \citep{elz02,edelsbrunner2010,pranavThesis,pranav2017,pranavReview2021}, which form the basis of the recently emerging field of topological data analysis (TDA) \citep{carlsson2009a,porter2023}.
-Using these methodologies, which form the basis for the developed computational pipeline tailored to examining the CMB datasets \citep{pranavAnomalies2021}, the central contribution of this paper is the uncovering of a number of anomalous signatures, which point to different behavior of galactic hemispheres, that have evidence in the documented literature, but have been overlooked, and not given due attention in the past.
+Extending these studies, in this paper, we examine specific sectors of the CMB temperature maps with a view to test the tenet of statistical isotropy, via tools that have their basis in purely topological notions arising from homology \citep{munkres1984,edelsbrunner2010,pranavThesis,pranav2017}.
+Homology, together with its hierarchical extension, persistent homology \citep{elz02,edelsbrunner2010,pranavThesis,pranav2017,pranav2019a,pranavReview2021,pranav2021topology2}, forms the basis of the recently emerging field of topological data analysis (TDA) \citep{carlsson2009a,wasserman2018,porter2023}.
+Using these methodologies, which form the basis for the developed computational pipeline tailored to examining the CMB datasets \citep{pranavAnomalies2021}, the central contribution of this paper is the uncovering of a number of anomalous signatures, which point to different behavior of galactic hemispheres.
+It is worth noting that evidence for the discovered anomalies has been documented in the literature in the past.

-The advent of TDA holds important place in view of the recent surge in data acquisition in cosmology and astronomy, which demand increasingly more sophisticated tools to condense meaningful information from these large and growing datasets.
-In view of these observations, the tools and methodologies presented here particularly stand out as promising candidates to reveal novel features in the big cosmological datasets, including the completed, on going, and upcoming CMB observations as evidenced in this paper, as well as galaxy surveys.
-Even though a recent development, TDA has already witnessed a strong presence in a wide range of astrophysical research from studying the large scale structure of the Universe \citep{weygaert2011a,sousbie1,shivashankar2015,xu2018,Kehe2018,feldbrugge2019,biagetti2020,kono2020,wilding2020,kehe2022,Ouellette_2023}, and the study of of stochastic properties of astrophysical and cosmological fields in general \citep{ppc13,rst,makarenko2018,pranav2019a,heydenreich2021,pranav2021topology2}, including the CMB fluctuation field \citep{rst,pranav2019b,pranav2021loops,pranavAnomalies2021}.
+The advent of TDA holds an important place in view of the recent surge in data acquisition in cosmology and astronomy, which demands increasingly more sophisticated tools to condense meaningful information from these large and growing datasets.
+In view of these observations, the tools and methodologies presented here particularly stand out as promising candidates to reveal novel features in the big cosmological datasets, including the completed, ongoing, and upcoming CMB observations, as is evidenced in this paper, as well as galaxy surveys.
+Even though a recent development, TDA has already featured strongly in a wide range of astrophysical research, from studies on the large-scale structure of the Universe \citep{weygaert2011a,pranavde,sousbie1,shivashankar2015,Xu_2019,Kehe2018,codis2018,feldbrugge2019,biagetti2020,kono2020,wilding2020,heydenreich2022,kehe2022,elbers2018,Ouellette_2023} to studies on the stochastic properties of astrophysical and cosmological fields in general \citep{ppc13,rst,makarenko2018,pranav2019a,heydenreich2022,pranav2021topology2}, including the CMB fluctuation field \citep{rst,pranav2019b,pranav2021loops,pranavAnomalies2021}.